Can Uzun

-Can Yılmaz Uzun (born 11 November 2005) is a Turkish professional footballer who plays as an attacking midfielder for club Eintracht Frankfurt.
+Can Yılmaz Uzun (born 11 November 2005) is a professional footballer who plays as an attacking midfielder for club Eintracht Frankfurt.
 Born in Germany, he plays for the Turkey national team.

 Club career

 Early career

 Uzun, who hails from the Upper Palatinate, began his club career in his hometown of Regensburg, in the youth department of SSV Jahn Regensburg, before moving to Upper Bavarian side, FC Ingolstadt.

 1. FC Nürnberg

 In 2019, he joined Franconian club, 1.
 FC Nürnberg, where he started playing for the U17 team from the 2020–21 season in the Under 17 Bundesliga.
 In the season, which was cut short after five games, due to the COVID-19 pandemic, Uzun scored five goals.
 In the following season, he scored 22 goals in 19 matches, becoming the second-highest scorer in the South/Southwest division behind Unterhaching's Maurice Krattenmacher.

-2022-23 season
+2022–23 season

 As a result, the forward signed his first professional contract with the club in February 2022.
 In the 2022–23 season, Uzun moved up to the U19 team and immediately became a regular starter.
 He scored 15 goals in 15 matches in the Under 19 Bundesliga, becoming the top scorer in the South/Southwest division.

 After finishing his youth season, Uzun made his senior football debut.
-On April 10, 2023, he debuted for 1.
-FC Nürnberg's reserve team in the Regionalliga Bayern, during a 3-4 defeat to 1.
+On 10 April 2023, he debuted for 1.
+FC Nürnberg's reserve team in the Regionalliga Bayern, during a 3–4 defeat to 1.
 FC Schweinfurt 05, and he scored the equalizing goal to make it 3-3, only two minutes after being subbed on for Tim Handwerker.

 Uzun appeared in three more Regionalliga matches afterward.
 Due to his impressive performances, he was called up to 1.
 FC Nürnberg's senior squad by interim coach, Dieter Hecking, for the 32nd matchday.
 He made his 2.
-Bundesliga debut in a 2-2 draw against 1.
+Bundesliga debut in a 2–2 draw against 1.
 FC Magdeburg, coming on as a late substitute.
-He had another brief substitute appearance, and, on the final matchday, in a 1-0 victory over SC Paderborn 07, he was included in the starting lineup.
+He had another brief substitute appearance, and, on the final matchday, in a 1–0 victory over SC Paderborn 07, he was included in the starting lineup.